 Stephanie serves as Principal at DDG, leading the Funding Advisory and Transportation Practices.
 She has experience with all aspects of management, engineering design, and planning and for both public and private clients, including transportation planning, grant applications and funding, environmental documentation, design, traffic modeling and analysis, permitting, drainage analysis, public/stakeholder outreach, and coordination of design teams.
 She leads teams that will analyze, develop and implement functional solutions to increase the safety and efficiency of transportation systems, as well as assisting clients in maximizing funding from numerous new and/or established funding programs.

-Jackie serves as the head of DDG’s People & Development department, playing a pivotal role in shaping the organization’s culture and driving its people-centered initiatives.
+Jackie serves as the head of DDG’s People & Development team, playing a pivotal role in shaping the organization’s culture and driving its people-centered initiatives.
 She partners closely with senior leadership to craft and execute DDG’s comprehensive People Strategy—encompassing talent acquisition, performance management, employee engagement, and both personal and professional development.
 Jackie and her team focus on creating an inclusive work environment where individuals feel empowered to grow, contribute meaningfully, and reach their full potential.

 Her team champions forward-thinking approaches, creating systems and experiences that promote equity, belonging, and innovation at every stage of the employee journey.
 Through strategic collaboration and a deep understanding of organizational needs, Jackie ensures that DDG’s people practices not only attract top talent but also nurture long-term success and well-being across the company.